Chesnok Red Garlic Bulbs

 - This product does not ship to the following countries: United Arab Emirates, Austria, Australia, Barbados, Belgium, Bulgaria, Bermuda, Bahamas, Switzerland, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hong Kong, Croatia, Hungary, Ireland, Iceland, Italy, Japan, Republic of Korea, Kuwait, Cayman Islands, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Norway, New Zealand, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, Sweden, Singapore, Slovenia, Slovakia, San Marino, Thailand, Trinidad and Tobago, Taiwan, Ukraine.

-Garlic bulbs ship in early fall.
+Garlic bulbs ship in late September to mid October.
 Orders may ship either FedEx or USPS.
 Please provide a physical address for delivery.

 TYPES OF GARLIC: SOFTNECK (Allium sativum) — the necks are soft at maturity, so this type can be braided.
 The main type used by the large West Coast growers for marketing and drying.
 Bulbs produce medium-size cloves on the outside layer, plus 2 - 4 layers of small, inner cloves.
 Adapted widely, although somewhat less winter hardy than stiffneck.
 STIFFNECK (Allium sativum var. ophioscorodon) — the plants send up hard flower stalks called "scapes"; Unlike softneck, the bulbs have large outside cloves, and no inner ones.